antongolub/misc/packages/topoconfig/README.md

 ```

 When centralized configuration management came, the settings has been moved partially to the remote storage.
 Local pre-config (entrypoints, db credentials) was used to get the rest.
 Configuration assembly has become multi-stage.

-Later, specialized systems such as [vault](https://developer.hashicorp.com/vault/docs) made a new additions: env holds an access token and defines an entrypoint to make a POST request to reveal credentials profile to be  to the entire config.
+Later, specialized systems such as [vault](https://developer.hashicorp.com/vault/docs) made new additions: now env holds an access token and defines an entrypoint by running mode to make a POST request to reveal credentials profile to mix this data to the entire config.

-_Here's how [uniconfig](https://github.com/qiwi/uniconfig/blob/master/examples/vault.md) obtains the entire secret data from the vault storage:_
+_Here's how [uniconfig](https://github.com/qiwi/uniconfig/blob/master/examples/vault.md) obtains secrets from the vault storage:_
 ```json
 {
   "data": {